 California Indian casinos, despite being outside state jurisdiction, are still heavily regulated.
 The Indian Gaming Regulatory Act divides all travel gambling operations into three distinct classes:

-- Class I games are any social games that include prizes of minimal value or any traditional Indian games that are related to tribal celebrations and ceremonies.
+- Class I games involves wagering on any social games that include prizes of minimal value or any traditional Indian games that are related to tribal celebrations and ceremonies.

-- Class II games are games like bingo (electronic or otherwise), the lottery, any non-bank card games such as poker, and similar activities.
+- Class II games involves bets on games like bingo (electronic or otherwise), the lottery, any non-bank card games such as poker, and similar activities.
 These games all involve players that compete against one another rather than competing against the house.

-- Class III games are any other types of gaming, which include slot machines, banked card games like blackjack, electronic games of chance, and so on.
+- Class III games involves wagering on any other types of gaming, which include slot machines, banked card games like blackjack, electronic games of chance, and so on.
 Notably, there are a few games that are illegal because of laws from the California Department of Justice.
 These exclusions include some types of dice games, craps, and roulette.